DACA, Undocumented, and Pending Asylum

 - Have been domiciled in Virginia for one year prior to the first day of class for the term they are applying, pursuant to Section 23.1-500 through 510 of the Code of Virginia and the State Council of Higher Education for Virginia, Domicile Guidelines.

 Undocumented Students and Pending Asylum

-Undocumented students, those pending Asylum, or other students who are not eligible for in-state tuition by establishing domicile, may qualify through § 23.1-506 (high school completion exception).
+Undocumented students, those pending Asylum, or other students who are not eligible for in-state tuition by establishing domicile, may qualify through the Tuition Equity Provision for High School Completers.

 This web site and accompanying materials have been prepared by the George Mason University Office of the University Registrar for informational purposes only, and may not be construed as "Legal Advice" or an official determination of eligibility for in-state tuition by the Office of the University Registrar.